Grant Sources for Families

 Conover Mobile Technology Grant Seeks to promote the use of mobile technology and our apps to improve an individual’s freedom and independence.
 The grants are currently targeted to the use of iPod and iPad devices. http://www.conovercompany.com/education/mobile/grants

-Andrew’s Gift: Mission is to empower individuals and families by providing awareness, assistance, and financial support to optimize the potential of all individuals with autism within their home, educational programs, and community settings. http://www.andrewsgift26.com
+Andrew’s Gift: Mission is to empower individuals and families by providing awareness, assistance, and financial support to optimize the potential of all individuals with autism within their home, educational programs, and community settings.
+[Please note: Grants are available for families in PA only.] http://www.andrewsgift26.com

 ACT Today!’s mission is to increase access to effective autism treatments.
 Our goal is to help facilitate treatment by providing necessary resources including funding, information & referrals to individuals with Autism Spectrum Disorders & their families.
 Applications are accepted quarterly.
 Contact: 818-705-1625.